Actuarial Science, Comprehensive Major

 The University of Wisconsin-Eau Claire encourages all students to participate in High Impact Practices.
 The following information identifies any specific recommendations that faculty in this major have concerning which HIPs might be most beneficial to students, and any recommendations about when those HIPs best fit into the degree plan.
 Students should also consult their faculty advisor for information on HIPs.
 There are many additional high impact opportunities available.
 Talk to your academic advisor for more information about incorporating HIPs like Study Abroad, Intercultural Immersion, Internship, and/or Student/Faculty Collaborative Research into your time at UW-Eau Claire.

-It is recommended that students participate in one or more summer internships.
+It is recommended that Actuarial Science students participate in one or more summer internships.
 Participating in the Career Conference in fall semester starting in the first year is highly recommended.
 Study Abroad is also an available opportunity but should be completed very early in your college career.

 Liberal Education (LE) Core Guidance